 Browse Financial Statements

-The Horizontal Form is a presentation method of financial statements where debits and credits are displayed on opposite sides of the statement.
-This form is often used for balance sheets, showing fixed and current assets on the left, and capital and liabilities on the right.
+The Horizontal Form is a method of presenting financial statements where debits and credits are displayed on opposite sides of the statement.

 The Horizontal Form is a method of presenting financial statements where debits and credits are displayed on opposite sides of the statement.
 This layout is commonly applied in balance sheets, with fixed and current assets on the left and capital and liabilities on the right.